dalong0514/readnotes/20210106计算原文/2021060Learning-React2Ed/2021060Learning-React0501.md

 For this project, we're going to go through the following steps: 1) Create the project.
 2) Break down the recipe app into components that live in different files.
 3) Set up a webpack build that incorporates Babel.

-CREATE-REACT-APP

-There's a tool called Create React App that can be used to autogenerate a React project with all of this preconfigured.
+CREATE-REACT-APP: There's a tool called Create React App that can be used to autogenerate a React project with all of this preconfigured.
 We're going to take a closer look at what's happening behind the scenes before abstracting these steps away with a tool.

 1 CREATE THE PROJECT